RF77/comfobox-mqtt/README.md

 Connect to your Zehnder ComfoBox with an ELESTA controller over RS485/BACnet MSTP and control it (read/write).

+## Hardware
+You need an RS485 port on your PC (tested with a USB2RS485 Adapter with a CH340 chip).
+Afterwards connect it parallel to your ComfoBox controlling unit (marked red in image).

 ## Installation

 Download [here](https://github.com/RF77/comfobox-mqtt/releases) the installer and install it.